-Going to church has done little to improve my sex life.
-I was raised in the church and still attend weekly, but have heard very few sermons about sex.
-The church is quick to speak out against certain forms of sexual sin but slow to put forth a godly and biblical alternative to sex.
-We refer to sex as a gift from God to married couples, but offer little counsel as to how a husband and wife can unwrap this gift and enjoy it to the fullest.
+Churches don’t do much to help couples improve their sex life.
+Preachers are quick to denounce certain forms of sexual sin but slow to put forth a godly, biblical perspective on sex.
+They refer to sex as a gift from God but offer little counsel as to how husbands and wives can unwrap it and enjoy it to the fullest.

 Repent of Sexual Sin

 - Show affection.
-Say “I love you” to each other.
+Say, “I love you.”
 Give compliments and say what you like about each other.
 Be physical with each other in non-sexual ways.

 - Take care of yourself.
 Make yourself as attractive as possible.
-Practice good hygiene, exercise regularly, and watch how much you eat.
+Practice good hygiene, exercise regularly and watch how you eat.
 Put some effort into your appearance.

 - Make sex loving.
-Make sex more loving by including something you like.
-Give each other backrubs, share a snack, or have a glass of wine.
-Take time to relax and talk before having sex.
+Make sex loving by including something you like.
+Give each other backrubs, share a snack or split a bottle of wine.
+Take time to relax and talk beforehand.

 - Keep learning.
 Find resources that help you have sex in new ways.
-There are several Christian books that talk about sex honestly and appropriately (i.e. Sheet Music, Intended for Pleasure, Real Marriage, The Act of Marriage).
+There are several Christian books that talk about sex honestly and biblically (e.g. Sheet Music, Intended for Pleasure).

 - Be honest.
 Tell each other what you like and want.
-The Bible gives full permission for a husband and wife to do whatever they want as long as it only involves each other.
+The Bible gives full permission for a husband and wife to do anything as long as it only involves each other.

-Adultery is common today, both physical adultery (having sex or being sexual with someone who isn’t your spouse) and emotional adultery (loving someone who isn’t your spouse).
-It usually begins as a friendship that gradually develops into an affair.
+Adultery is common today, both physical (having sex or being sexual with someone who isn’t your spouse) and emotional (loving someone who isn’t your spouse).
+Affairs usually develop from friendships that seem harmless.
 It’s so important to protect your marriage from adultery!
 Here are a few lines of defense:

 - Have sex often.
 Have sex with your spouse as often as you can.
-No matter how busy or tired you are, try to have sex at least twice a week.
+No matter how busy or tired you are, try to do it at least twice a week.